MicrosoftLearning/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

     *Tl;dr:*
 9. Use the **Generate** button to submit the new prompt and verify that the model summarizes the text appropriately.

+## Use a model to classify text

+So far, you've seen how to use a model to summarize text.
+However, the generative models in Azure OpenAI can support a range of different types of task.
+Let's explore a different example; *text classification*.

+1. In the **GPT-3 Playground** page, ensure your **text-davinci** deployment is selected and then in the **Examples** list, select **Classify text**.

+    The summatize text sample prompt describes the context for the model in the form of an instruction to classify a news article into one of a range of categories.
+It then provides the text for the news article (prefixed by *News article:*) and ends with *Classified category:*.
+The intention is that the model "completes" the final line of the prompt by predicting thre appropriate category.

+2. Use the **Generate** button to submit the prompt to the model and retrieve a response.
+The model should predict an appropriate category for the news article.
+3. Under the predicted category, add the following text:

+    *news article: Microsoft releases Azure OpenAI service.
+Microsoft corporation has released an Azure service that makes OpenAI models available for application developers building apps and services in the Azure cloud.*

+    *Classified category:*

+4. Use the **Generate** button to continue the dialog with the model and generate an appropriate categorization for the new news article.